Washington’s Week 3 Preview: A faster start, defending deep shots come into focus vs. Browns

 Second, the Browns’ deep shots will present schematic challenges.
 For example, while Rivera understands the dangers presented by Browns tight ends Austin Hooper and Harrison Bryant, he said “sometimes, you have to pick your poison.”
 Washington could be forced to do this Sunday when the Browns send their wide receivers long and create one-on-one matchups for the tight ends.
 This constant stretching of the defense could open passing lanes underneath and put the defense in an uncertain, reactive position.

-On tape, this is what Rivera saw in the Browns’ win over the Cincinnati Bengals last week: A defense on its heels became more susceptible to play action, which the Browns have run 13.5 percent of the time this season (tied for the league’s 10th-most).
+On tape, this is what Rivera saw in the Browns’ win over the Cincinnati Bengals last week: A defense on its heels became more susceptible to play action, which the Browns have run 13.5 percent of the time this season (tied for the league’s 10th most).
 This is predicated on the deep ball, and Rivera said he expects there will be “a couple times” when the Browns put eight in protection and take a shot.

 “They’re going to send their two best wide receivers out, and one’s going to run a 17-yard dig and one’s going to run a post through the middle,” Rivera said.
 “They’re going to challenge you.”